UWSEDS-aut17/groupby/docs/specs.md

         - Parses JSON and HTML files to extract datetimes for events of interest
         - Aggregates activity by time of day
         - Outputs data visualization

+### Compare social media activity with other activities